mclendon99/fmp4streamer/README.md

 The fmp4streamer is a Python application designed to stream hardware encoded H.264 from a V4L2 Linux video device directly to a browser.

 # How does it work
-This python script setups the V4L2 device, reads the h264 stream from it, adds some fMP4 (fragmented MP4) header and serves it via HTTP.
+This python script setups the V4L2 device, reads the h264 stream from it, adds some fMP4 (fragmented MP4) header and serves it via HTTP or HTTPS.
 It works with only one html5 video tag, no js needed.
 It's pretty lightweight.

 # Capabilities
 - Stream to multiple clients simultaneously (usually only limited by your network connection)